gear-foundation/vara-wiki/docs/bridge/bridging-guide.md

    Connect your Substrate wallet to the Vara Bridge.

 2. **Select the Token to Transfer**
-   Choose **VARAT** from the dropdown menu and specify the number of tokens to transfer.
+   Choose **TVARA** from the dropdown menu and specify the number of tokens to transfer.

 3. **Enter the Receiving Ethereum Address**
    In the next field, provide a valid ERC-20 address on Ethereum Holesky where you want the tokens sent.